 Another cutting diagram and explanation of the more historically accurate pieced construction

 Wearing something on your head is an easy and effective way to feel more like a medieval person and less like someone in a funny dress.

 Cloaks are a very practical accessory in Ynys Fawr in winter!

 Comprehensive discussion of how to cut and sew circular or semi-circular cloaks with minimum fabric wastage.

 While a generic T-tunic, with or without some kind of head gear, is absolutely fine and will do you foryour entire career in the SCA if costuming isn’t your Thing, you may wish to explore specific cultures or periods.
 With no more than the basic sewing skills required for a T-tunic, you can create an excellent early period persona just by paying attention to the specifics of decoration and accessories, whether it be embroidery stitches and motifs, brocaded trim, jewellery, veils or hats.

 The following is a tiny introductory sample of the kind of resources which are available on the internet about specific eras and cultures, which don’t require sophisticated sewing techniques to achieve.

 List of resources on Islamic garb, compiled for an earlier Lightwood event.

-List of resources on Byzantine garb, currently being compiled for an upcoming Lightwood event.
+List of resources on Byzantine garb, compiled for an earlier Lightwood event.